dart-lang/language/working/parts-with-imports/feature-specification.md

 declaring the prefix.
 Other files' top-level declarations can totally break your code.
 Top-level declarations are global and the unit of ownership is the library, so the library author should fix the conflict by renaming the prefix.
-That such a name conflict is a ', makes it much easier to detect if it happens._
+That such a name conflict is a compile-time error, makes it easier to detect when it happens._

 #### Resolving implicitly applied extensions